moccalotto/kaosrpg/index.md

 at the end of every episode.

 **Plotlines**:
-Plotlines span multiple episodes.
+span multiple episodes.
 They may even span multiple seasons.
-And multiple plotlines can coexist at the same time.
+Multiple plotlines can coexist at the same time.
 A plotline could be part of the main adventure path or it could be a recurring side quest, such as an arch nemisis, that keeps popping up.
-Characers increase the scores of one attribute by 5 and another attribute by 3 points ant the end of every plotline.
+Characters increase the scores of one attribute by 5 and another attribute by 3 points ant the end of every plotline.

 **Seasons**: